isupreetk/isupreetk/README.md

 - An Electronics and Telecommunication Engineer turned Front-End Software Developer. 👩‍💻
 - Experienced Software Developer with 3+ years in designing and implementing dynamic and responsive web-based applications.
-- Proficient in HTML, CSS/SASS, React, JavaScript, SQL, Express, RESTful APIs.
+- Proficient in React, Redux Toolkit, JavaScript, TypeScript, SQL, Express, RESTful APIs.
 - View my portfolio website
   <a href="https://supreet-kaur.netlify.app/" target="_blank" rel="noopener">here</a>
   which serves as a curated collection of my Web Development projects.